icolomina/symfony-soroban-example/README.md

 ## The contract
 The contract code is located under the *contract* folder.
 It is written in rust and contains two methods:
 - **init**: Initialize the contract.
-- **deposit**: Allows an address to transfer funds from is address to the contract address.
+- **deposit**: Allows an address to transfer funds to the contract address.

 ### Test and compile the contract
-Navidate to the contract folder and execute the following command:
+Navigate to the contract folder and execute the following command:

 ```shell
 cargo test